Cartucho/dvrk_calib_hand_eye/README.md

   <img src="https://user-images.githubusercontent.com/15831541/165297939-ebcb03ef-c781-4ad2-bd5b-16712d0d018d.png" width="20%">

-- You have a monocular camera (or stereo) at a fixed position.
+- You have a monocular (or stereo) `camera at a fixed position`.
 If you are using the ECM, you can lock the ECM's joints to a fixed state;

 ## Step 1 - Camera calibration